kermitt2/delft/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp; [5] Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, Luke Zettlemoyer.
 "Deep contextualized word representations".
 2018. https://arxiv.org/abs/1802.05365

-* Feature extraction to be used as contextual embeddings can also be obtained from BERT, as ELMo alternative, as explained in section 5.4 of:
+* Feature extraction to be used as contextual embeddings can also be obtained from _BERT_, as ELMo alternative, as explained in section 5.4 of:

 &nbsp;&nbsp;&nbsp;&nbsp; [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2018. https://arxiv.org/abs/1810.04805

-The addition of BERT transformer architecture (with fine-tuning), as alternative to the above RNN architectures for sequence labeling, is currently work in progress.
+* _BERT_ transformer architecture, which can be used for sequence labelling.
+A BERT transformer architecture (with fine-tuning) is used as alternative to the above RNN architectures for sequence labeling.
+Any trained TensorFlow BERT models can be used.

+&nbsp;&nbsp;&nbsp;&nbsp; [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
+2018. https://arxiv.org/abs/1810.04805

-Note that all our annotation data for sequence labelling follows the [IOB2](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) scheme.
+Note that all our annotation data for sequence labelling follows the [IOB2](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) scheme and we did not find any advantages to add alternative labelling scheme after experiments.

 ### Examples